The Magic Basket

-The Magic Basket is a musical written in 1940 for children by Australian composer Alfred Wheeler.
-The story involves a group of children whisked to a magical land on the Moon, where they help the Sandman to recover his bag of sleep-dust from the Goblin.
-The children are transported in a basket.
+The Magic Basket is a musical for children written in 1940 by Australian composer Alfred Wheeler, with the book and lyrics written by Bronnie Taylor.
+The musical was originally published by Australian music publisher Allan & Co.
+Pty.
+Ltd. The story involves a group of children whisked to a magical land on the Moon, where they help the Sandman to recover his bag of sleep-dust from Goblins.
+The children are transported in a magic basket by Mrs Mustard, the Old Woman who Sweeps the Sky.